NubZoro/MU-LibraryManagement/README.md

    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
    - Add your Android and iOS apps to the Firebase project.
    - Download the `google-services.json` file for Android and place it in `android/app/`.
-   - Download the `GoogleService-Info.plist` file for iOS and place it in `ios/Runner/`.

 4. **Run the app**:
    ```bash